Skip to content

 • A module is a unit of code in Ansible that performs common operations in infrastructure management (such as configuring systems, installing software and managing resources).

-• Ansible has a huge number of modules.
+• Ansible has a huge number of modules (over 3,000+ built-in modules).

 • You can browse and search Ansible builtin modules in the Builtin Ansible modules.